 Normally, your e-bike will be fine with 12V, but you might find some using 72V.
 Of course a higher voltage translates to a higher speed and power, but you’ll still be fine with something less than 24V.
 However, if you will be covering long distances or tough terrains, you can go for something between 38-48V, but in this case you’ll have to pay a little bit more.

-You’ll probably come across motors with 250W, 500W, 750W, with some of them even going as high as 1500W.
+Like with electric scooters, you’ll probably come across motors with 250W, 500W, 750W, with some of them even going as high as 1500W.
 In simple terms, this refers to the motor’s power output.
 So the more the wattage means more power produced, hence the need for a bigger battery.

 Now that you already know the basics of an e-bike kit, it’s time to take you through some of the best kits currently available in the market.